 Learn about Regulations

 Applicable regulations can also be found on the Regulations page of the Nevada State Board of Examiners for Alcohol, Drug and Gambling Counselors website.
 Please note that the Board voted to adopt a temporary regulation allowing clinical supervisors to electronically supervise their interns due to the pandemic.
 The Board voted to make the temporary regulation permanent on August 31, 2021.
-Please be aware that follow-up workshops will be coordinated by the Board prior to November 2021, so watch for notice of those tentative workshops.
-The temporary regulation can be viewed on the Nevada State legislature Register.
-Note that since the new telehealth regulation does not currently include being able to use telehealth supervision for employees who are not employed at the same agency as the supervisor, there is some confusion and clarification should be forthcoming in announcements of upcoming Clinical Supervision trainings sponsored by CASAT Learning.
+Follow-up public workshops were coordinated by the Board prior to November 2021.
+The temporary regulation that was approved by the board can be viewed on the Nevada State legislature Register.

 Stay Up To Date